-We maintain a database of thousands of registered members in the vehicle dismantling and recycling, rebuilding, used vehicle dealer and export industries.
+We maintain a database of thousands of registered members ("buyers") in the vehicle dismantling and recycling, rebuilding, used vehicle dealer and export industries, as well as members that are a part of the general public, where applicable.
 We believe that we have established a broad international and domestic buyer base by providing members with a variety of programs and services.
 To become a registered member, a person or business must complete a basic application either online or through our mobile applications.
 Before any member may purchase a vehicle, they must provide copies of current government issued photo identification.
 Additionally, business members must provide current business information, including copies of licenses, which may include vehicle dismantler, dealer, resale, repair or export licenses, and as needed, completed sales tax exemption certificates.
 Registration entitles a member to transact business at any of our sales, subject to local licensing and permitting requirements.
-In certain venues, we may sell to the general public either directly or members may transact business at any of our sales via a registered broker who meets local licensing and permitting requirements.
-A member may also bring guests to a facility for a fee to preview vehicles for sale.
+In certain venues, we may sell to the general public either directly or members may purchase a vehicle offered at Copart through a registered broker who meets local licensing and permitting requirements.
 Strict admission procedures are intended to prevent frivolous bids that will not result in a completed sale.
-We market to members online and via e-mail notifications, sales notices, telemarketing, direct mail, in-location marketing, search engines, social media, radio, television, trade publications and participation in trade show events.
+We market to members online and via email notifications, sales notices, telemarketing, direct mail, in-location marketing, search engines, social media, radio, television, trade publications and participation in trade show events.